endavis/pydatatracker/docs/debugging.md

 ## Benchmarking observability costs

 Run `just benchmark` to quantify how actors, snapshots, and stack capture affect throughput.
 Compare modes before enabling diagnostic knobs in production.

+## Async observers
+Use `async_queue_observer` to forward change dictionaries into an `asyncio.Queue` while continuing to operate in synchronous contexts.